PhilomenaMusili/Random-Quote-Machine/README.md

 This project is licensed under the MIT License.

-## Goodluck Developers
+##  Motivation

-You got this.Best of Luck Dev.Never give up
+You got this.Best of Luck Dev.Never give up.
+One bug at a time